benpetrosky/animal-tracker/README.md

+# Animal-Tracker
+This README outlines the details of this angular2 application.
+The app is designed so that a zoo can organize information about their animals.

 ## Planning

 1. Configuration/dependencies
-  * This should include ALL dependencies.
+  * Dependencies include: Bower, Gulp, and bootstrap
-  * It should also include WHERE they are defined and used in the project
+  * These Dependencies are defined in the package.json and bower.json
-  * It could include a short description of what each does for you

 2. Specs
   * Spec 1: